-As I talk to more and more Staff-plus engineers about career advice, the most consistent recommendation was to develop a personal network of peers doing similar work.
-Not every person emphasized this approach, but more than half mentioned it and for those who did it tended to be their first and strongest recommendation.
+As I talked to more and more Staff-plus engineers about career advice, the most consistent recommendation was to develop a personal network of peers doing similar work.
+Not every person emphasized this approach, but more than half mentioned it, and for those who did, it tended to be their first and strongest recommendation.

 Ritu Vincent said,

 What's been most impactful for me is having a lot of people who I think of as mentors, usually friends, former managers, and folks that I've worked with.
 I have a decent number of recurring monthly lunches, coffee chats, and dinners with people who've worked with me in the past, know me, and I trust.
 It's those conversations about career challenges and growth that have gotten me to where I am in my career.

 Keavy McMinn mentioned her network as an important way to get honest feedback,